 In our last segment, we talked about the importance of building a brand as an educator.
-We know that a positive brand can effect how our students, colleagues and communities perceive us as teachers and our programs.
-So it’s essential that we have the tools for “brand-ucating” ourselves in the way that best represents who we are as educators.
-We need to use our educating brand to teach others our vision for teaching in the 21st century and what that actually looks like in our classrooms.
+We know that a positive brand can effect how our students, colleagues and communities perceive us as teachers.
+So it’s essential that we have the tools for “brand-ucating” ourselves in the way that best represents us as educators.
+We need to use our educating brand to teach others our vision for teaching in the 21st century.
+In addition to, what that actually looks like in our classrooms.

 Start with a Sketch.

-The first step in this process is figuring our exactly how you are different from the educator next door and what your unique style is as a teacher or administrator.
+The first step in this process is figuring out exactly how you are different from the educator next door.
+Plus, what your unique style is as a teacher or administrator.
 From there, you need to create a list of all the ways you currently use to communicate this message.
 Do you send home a newsletter?
 If so, what’s in it?
 Is it digital or paper?
 Do you embrace technology?
-In what ways do you use technology as a teacher and in what ways do you expect students to use technology in and out of your classroom?
+In what ways do you use technology as a teacher.
+And, in what ways do you expect students to use technology in and out of your classroom?
 You MUST do a deep dive into not only “who” you are but how you demonstrate that clearly.
 This also brings to light any gaps you might have in your current brand.
 You may think that you embrace technology, but you may be using very limited technological tools which don’t showcase that message.

 Choose the Right Tools.